frovedis/frovedis/doc/manual/manual_python.md

     0       5       10
     1       6       11
     2       4       12

+**Reverse exponential power operation on a scalar value using operator version:**

+For example,

+    print(10 ** fdf1)

+Output

+    index   points  total
+    0       32      1024
+    1       64      2048
+    2       16      4096

 **Reverse exponential power operation on a scalar value using method version:**